Jade Plant Toxicity: What the Science (and Vets) Say

 Are All Types of Common Jade Plants Toxic?

 Crassula ovata is the most popular Jade plant commonly sold for houseplant use.
 However, all members of the Crassula genus grown indoors are considered toxic or potentially toxic to animals.
-They’re also mildly toxic to humans, but pets tend to have a much stronger reaction.
+They’re also mildly toxic to humans, but pets tend to react much stronger.
 Even horses can react to Jade plants if they’re grown outdoors for landscaping.
-Whether they’re labeled as Jade plants, Baby Jade, dwarf rubber plants, or a friendship tree, these plants contain the same unknown toxins.
+Whether they’re labeled as Jade plants, Baby Jade, dwarf rubber plants, or friendship trees, these plants contain the same unknown toxins.

 All 1,500 members of the Crassula genus have some amount of toxicity for pets, so check the label for the scientific name of any plants you want to bring into your home or yard.